This post may contain affiliate links.

 Not only are the smells intoxicating, but it is so pretty when it comes out.
 Now….you can eat this 1 of 3 ways.
 Hot right out of the oven.
 Just scoop it into a bowl.
 Let it cool completely and cut it into bars.
 (One of my favs).
 Or take one of those cooled bars and heat it in a bowl with a little milk.
 All really tasty.
 All a great way to enjoy this Blueberry Coconut Baked Oatmeal.

 Blueberry Coconut Baked Oatmeal

 - Preheat the oven to 350 degrees F. Line an 8x8 or 9x9 square baking dish with parchment paper and set aside.

 - In a medium bowl, mix together the dry ingredients; oats, coconut, brown sugar, baking powder, salt, and cinnamon.

 - In another medium bowl, whisk together the milk, egg, coconut oil, and vanilla.
 The coconut oil might get a little lumpy, but that is ok.
 It will melt when baking.

 - Add the milk mix to the oats and stir well.

 - Arrange half of the blueberries on the bottom of the parchment lined baking dish.
 Pour the oat batter evenly over the berries.
 Sprinkle the remaining blueberries on top of the oats.

-- Use a diary free milk substitute.
-Coconut milk is a great option for this recipe
+- Use a dairy-free milk substitute.
+Coconut milk is a great option for this recipe.